jleal7/AuE8230_Group3/catkin_ws/src/assignment2B_turtlebotteleop/README.md

 Make sure the python file created for the Task is converted into executable by tight clicking on the properties of the file.
 This option is available in the permissions tab.

+ The Launch file is a replica of launch file used for assignment 1C but the only change is we removed the launching of gazebo world from the launch script.

 Then, open another terminal and type the command "rosrun assignment2B_turtlebotteleop move.launch code:=square" for running the square code.

 # Circle.py